 Making this salad is very straight forward.
-There’s nothing difficult about it.
+There is nothing difficult about it.
 But I do think that a homemade ensalada rusa is such a treat.
 It is surprising how everyday ingredients can make such a delicious treat.

-It’s just mayo with diced veg actually!
-But so good.
+It is just mayo with diced veg actually!

 What I have found out is that it’s better to add the mayonnaise to the vegetables while they are still warm and strained drained well.
-It makes the ensalada rusa just that extra creamy.
-Because if the cooked vegetables are cold or too wet, the mayo won’t get absorbed as much as it should.
+It makes the ensalada rusa just that little extra creamy.
+Because if the cooked vegetables are cold or too wet, the mayo will not get absorbed as much as it should.
 Especially by the potatoes.

 Are you making this salad in advance?

-Then I suggest you assemble it straight away and put it in the fridge.
+Then I suggest that you assemble it straight away and put it in the fridge.

 I served this ensalada rusa as a lunch salad with breadsticks and rusk.